ainsleyCrawford/Unit_Testing_Fizzbuzz/README.md

 How to test Fizzbuzz?

 As there are 4 general outputs to expect—Fizz, Buzz, FizzBuzz and the returned input—the minimum number of unit tests is four.
 Fizz is tested by inputting any multiple of three; Buzz, any multiple of five; and FizzBuzz, any multiple of 15.

+There are various ways to create unit tests.
+This particular solution involves adding a reference to a C# unit test project.
+This project-type automatically generates a [TestClass] attribute above a class and similar metadata, [TestMethod], above a method.
+After producing an object of the FizzBuzzClass the expected outputs (eg. "Fizz") can be verified against given inputs (eg. 42) using Assert.AreEqual.